JesusITWarrior/TsuserverDR/README.md

 * **bloodtrail_smear** "area 1", "area 2", ...
     - Smears the blood trails in the given areas (or the current one if not given any areas).
 * **can_passagelock**
     - Changes the current area's setting to allow non-staff members to change passages starting in the area with /bilock or /unilock.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in the server's map.
 * **can_rollp**
     - Changes the current area's setting to allow non-staff members to do /rollp.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in the server's map.
 * **can_rpgetarea**
     - Changes the current area's setting to allow RP users to use /getarea.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in the server's map.
 * **can_rpgetareas**
     - Changes the current area's setting to allow RP users to use /getareas.
-By default area setting is indicated in the server's area list.
+By default area setting is indicated in the server's map.
 * **char_restrict** "character name"
     - Changes the restricted status of a character in the current area.
     - If a character is restricted, only GMs and above can use the character in the current area.